akhilandeswariVegi/CartWiz/README.md

 CartHub is a React-based web application designed to simplify and enhance the online shopping experience by providing a centralized platform for managing shopping carts.

 ## Functionality Overview:
-Cart Hub provides a comprehensive set of features to enhance the shopping experience:
+Cart Wiz provides a comprehensive set of features to enhance the shopping experience:

 * Sorting Options: Easily find products by sorting them based on price (low to high, high to low) or ratings.
 Sorting helps identify the best deals and popular products swiftly.